radioactivedecay/radioactivedecay/CONTRIBUTING.md

 # Contributing

 Anybody is welcome to submit bug reports and make feature requests.
-You can also submit pull requests (PRs) with new code to improve this package.
+You are also welcome submit pull requests (PRs) with new code to improve this package.
 Below are some general guidelines for requesting changes or submitting a PR.

 ## Reporting Issues